 Become a key player in a technology-driven health care system.
 Learn the skills you need to collect and analyze patient records.

 5 Things to Do if You’re Considering a Health Care Career

 Turn your dreams into real-world plans.
 Find helpful tips on entering the health care field and ways to make the most of your coursework.

 This detail-oriented specialization leads to a variety of in-demand career options.
 Learn the skills you need to maintain medical records.

 Accelerate your future in the health care field.
 Discover career launch pads that could fast track you to success down the line.

-Due in part to an aging population and an increase in insurance claims, employment of health information technicians in the U.S., a category that includes medical coders, is expected to increase through 2030.*
+Due in part to an aging population and an increase in insurance claims, employment of health information technicians in the U.S., a category that includes medical coders, is expected to grow through 2031.*

 This certificate program can help you pursue entry-level employment with a variety of employers in the health care industry such as doctor's offices, clinics, and hospitals; home health agencies and nursing homes; insurance and medical billing companies; and medical group practices.

 - Reading Comprehension

 - Critical Thinking